 I’ve grown up visiting Detroit almost every year and while I’ve had a chance to see bits and pieces of the city and metro area it’s only been in the past few years that I’ve started to explore all that the city has to offer.
 There are countless things to do in Detroit and that’s one of the reason it’s on so many of this year’s”top up and coming cities” lists.

 Whether you’re looking for some history, delicious food and brews, local shopping or to get outside there are so many things to do in Detroit and many of the best are free or at least cheap.
 For $15 or less, there are more than enough activities that can help fill your weekend visit or even a week in the area.
+So pack your bag and make your way to the city.

 Check Out The Historic Buildings